Publishing Plugins to the Gradle Plugin Portal

 Sources & Javadoc

-The Plugin Publish Plugin automatically generates and publishes the Javadoc and sources JARs for your plugin publication.
+The Plugin Publish Plugin automatically generates and publishes the Javadoc, and sources JARs for your plugin publication.

 Sign artifacts

-Starting from version 1.0.0 of Plugin Publish Plugin, signing of published plugin artifacts has been made automatic.
-To enable it, all that’s needed is to apply the signing plugin in your build.
+Starting from version 1.0.0 of Plugin Publish Plugin, the signing of published plugin artifacts has been made automatic.

 Shadow dependencies

-Starting from version 1.0.0 of Plugin Publish Plugin, shadowing the dependencies of your plugin (ie. publishing it as a fat jar) has been made automatic.
-To enable it, all that’s needed is to apply the com.github.johnrengelman.shadow plugin in your build.
+Starting from version 1.0.0 of Plugin Publish Plugin, shadowing your plugin’s dependencies (ie, publishing it as a fat jar) has been made automatic.

-To check how the artifacts of your published plugin look, or to use it only locally or internal in your company, you can publish it to any maven repository, including a local folder.
-For that, you only need to configure repositories for publishing.
-Then you can run the publish task to publish your plugin to all repositories you have defined (but not the Gradle Plugin Portal).
+To check how the artifacts of your published plugin look or to use it only locally or internally in your company, you can publish it to any Maven repository, including a local folder.

 publishing {